annukumari97/analysis-of-bacterial-genome/README.md

 # analysis-of-bacterial-genome

-This project analyses the DNA sequence of ''.
+Looking into the DNA sequence of Mycoplasmoides genitalium M2321.